Nationwide Vitamin D Deficiency

-The 25-hydroxyvitamin D lab test which measures of the status of Vitamin D in your body put the question of whether D2 is equal to D3 to rest.
+The 25-hydroxyvitamin D lab test which measures the status of Vitamin D in your body put the question of whether D2 is equal to D3 to rest.

 “The emergence of 25-hydroxyVitamin D as a measure of Vitamin D status provides an objective, quantitative measure of the biological response to Vitamin D administration.
 As a result, Vitamin D3 has proven to be the more potent form of Vitamin D in all primate species, including humans.

 Despite an emerging body of evidence suggesting several plausible explanations for the greater bioefficacy of Vitamin D3, the form of Vitamin D used in major preparations of prescriptions in North America is Vitamin D2.”